 The affected person is notified in writing of any refusal or revocation.
-The person may appeal to the Minister for Health and subsequently to the Administrative Appeals Tribunal.
+The person may appeal to the Minister of Health and subsequently to the Administrative Appeals Tribunal.

-Eligibility of importers to apply for licence
+Eligibility of Importers to Apply for Licence

 9. Any person who requires controlled substances for a legitimate commercial, medical or scientific purpose may apply for a licence.
-Provided the applicant has suitable security arrangements, a licence is granted subject to conditions concerning use, sale and distribution of the substances.
+Providing the applicant has suitable security arrangements and is considered "fit and proper" to hold a licence, a licence is granted subject to conditions concerning use, sale and distribution of the substances.
 Import permits are only issued to licence holders.
 In addition, the applicant must have an authority under State or Territory law to be in possession of the substance before a permit will be issued.
-A list of licensed importers is available to other governments from the Department of Health, Housing, Local Government and Community Services.
+A list of licensed importers is available to other governments from the Department of Human Services and Health.

-Documentational and other requirements for application for licence
+Documentational and Other Requirements for Application for Licence